How to pick a good campsite

 • Do not camp right off a trail.
 Find a spot at least 100 feet away.
 You are less likely to be disturbed by hikers and animals that frequent the trails searching for food.

-Elevation: Find elevated ground that will allow for good drainage.
-If it rains heavily you are less likely to be caught in a flood.
+Find higher ground that will allow for proper drainage.
+If it rains heavily, you are less likely to be caught in a flood.

-• If you are in a mountainous area, you will find a lot less ticks, mosquitoes, and other annoying insects at elevations above 4,000 feet where it is often cooler; however, finding water at higher elevations can be more difficult.
+• If you are in a mountainous area, you will find fewer ticks, mosquitoes, and other annoying insects at elevations above 4,000 feet where it is often cooler; however, finding water at higher elevations can be more difficult.

-• Avoid camping in lower land during the colder months because colder air collects at lower elevations.
+• Avoid camping in lowland areas during the colder months because colder air collects at lower elevations.

-Wind: We often camp in open and breezy areas in the warmer months.
+We like to camp in open and breezy areas in the warmer months.
 This usually provides a good view and keeps the mosquitoes away.
-However, keep in mind that the summer months may often bring sudden & unexpected storms.
+However, bear in mind that the summer months may often bring sudden & unexpected storms.

-• A slight wind is helpful, but you don’t want to set-up your tent facing into a strong breeze.
-The location should allow for a slight breeze to help you stay comfortable, keep your tent dry from condensation, reduce flying insects, and help keep a camp fire going.
+• The wind can be helpful, but you don’t want to set-up your tent facing the wind.
+The location should allow for a slight breeze to help you stay comfortable, keep your tent dry from condensation, reduce flying insects, and help maintain a campfire.

-• Most wind occurs from the west, so you can usually find a good location on the east or south side of hills or trees.
+• Most wind occurs from the west, so you can usually find a less windy location on the east or south side of hills or trees.
 This is especially important in the summer months when sudden & unexpected storms bring high winds & rain.

 • A tent facing east will catch the first rays of sun in the morning, helping you to wake naturally and dry your tent from any condensation.